qxdFox/DDNet-Client-List/README.md

 ### [S-Client](https://ddnet.ru/)

 - S-Client is a Client all about Customization made by [Sedonya](https://github.com/Sedonya/) and also is Closed-Source for some unknown Reason.
-- it adds a very simple type of war/team list using the Friend/Foe system that already is in the Client.
+- it adds a very simple type of war/team list using the Friend/Foe system that already exists in the DDNet Client.
 - it has a bunch of customization options for the chat, tab and other stuff.
 - Since it's closed source I personally do not recommend downloading it.